davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 print(uk_eire_capitals)
 ```

 Polygons are also easy but there is a little more detail about the output.
 By default, the `extract` function for polygons returns a set of *all* the raster values within each polygon.
 However, you can use the `fun` argument to specify that `extract` does something with those values.
-This  effectively duplicates the extremely useful **Zonal Statistics** function from ArcGIS.
+This  effectively duplicates the extremely useful **Zonal Statistics** function from other GIS programs.

 ```{code-cell} R
 uk_eire$mean_height <- extract(uk_eire_elev, uk_eire, fun=mean, na.rm=TRUE)